ladybirdweb/faveo-server-images/_pages/home.md

 <a id="markdown-script-installer" name="markdown-script-installer"></a>
 ### Installation via scripts
-We have created script for simple, one click installtion of Faveo, this script supports Ubuntu 18.04, 20.04, Centos 7, 8 Stream, Rocky 8.
+We have created script for simple, one click installtion of Faveo, this script supports Apache webserver on Ubuntu 18.04, 20.04, Centos 7, 8 Stream, Rocky 8, Debian 10 (Buster).

 **For Faveo Helpdesk Installation script**
 * click on the below link and download the file "faveoautoscript.sh" once downloaded copy the file to the linux server where we need to install faveo.